Watching 'It's The Great Pumpkin, Charlie Brown' Isn't As Easy As You'd Think

 It’s pretty much as complicated as it can be in the span of 25 minutes, but it’s still a fun watch, especially if it’s something you’ve seen every year since you were a kid.

-The Charlie Brown franchise may be considered old by the youth of today (heck, I thought it was old back when I was a kid), but it still manages to pull off impressive ratings each year.
-In 2016, Variety reported that the Oct.
-19 airing of It’s the Great Pumpkin, Charlie Brown brought in an average of 7.66 million viewers.
+The Charlie Brown franchise may be considered "old" by the youth of today, but it still manages to pull off impressive ratings each year.
+In 2016, Variety reported that an airing of It’s the Great Pumpkin, Charlie Brown brought in an average of 7.66 million viewers.
 To put that into perspective, the same night, CBS' Survivor averaged 8.63 million viewers and that’s a popular weekly show that’s been on for years.
 Clearly, the love for It’s the Great Pumpkin, Charlie Brown isn't going anywhere anytime soon.